 Furthermore, the state of North Carolina offers residents who meet the qualifications for unemployment an extensive range of employment and training services with the help of workforce specialists at the local Division of Workforce Solutions (DWS).

-Who Qualifies for Unemployment Benefits in North Carolina?
+Who Can Get Unemployment Benefits in North Carolina?

 Additionally, if a worker has been laid off through no fault of his or her own, he or she is eligible to apply for unemployment aid in NC.
 In order to maintain eligibility for EDD, residents must also be physically able to work and actively seeking work while receiving aid.

 Depending on the circumstances, you may still meet qualifications for North Carolina unemployment assistance if you voluntarily quit your job or got fired.
 If you were let go from your job for reasons that do not involve misconduct or criminal actions, you may still be eligible to receive unemployment insurance.

 - Using drugs that violate an employer’s drug policy while on the job.